Back to overview

 The network seeks to promote regional cooperation, peer learning, mentoring and support to women who hold decision-making positions at policy and technical levels within EMBs in Africa This network will contribute broadly to addressing societal values about women in decision-making and to addressing barriers to promote women’s political participation.
 The network will also contribute to promoting women’s participation in public affairs, build comparative knowledge, and develop the required skills for women in the space of election management.

-This strategic meeting was co-organized by International IDEA’s West Asia Regional Electoral Processes Team with funding from the European Union under the Strengthening Pan-African Capacities Electoral Observation and Assistance Project in collaboration with the United Nations Development Programme, Africa Union and Electoral Commission of Ghana, brought together the nine women EMB chairpersons from Cape Verde, Ethiopia, Ghana, Liberia, Malawi, Namibia, Rwanda, Zambia, and Zimbabwe to assess and enhance women's roles in electoral management across the continent.
+This strategic meeting was co-organized by International IDEA’s Africa and West Asia Regional Electoral Processes Team with funding from the European Union under the Strengthening Pan-African Capacities Electoral Observation and Assistance Project in collaboration with the United Nations Development Programme, Africa Union and Electoral Commission of Ghana, brought together the nine women EMB chairpersons from Cape Verde, Ethiopia, Ghana, Liberia, Malawi, Namibia, Rwanda, Zambia, and Zimbabwe to assess and enhance women's roles in electoral management across the continent.

 The event proved to be a milestone, with discussions focused on key areas: